freedomofpress/securedrop-docs/docs/servers.rst

     "8439 38DF 228D 22F7 B374 2BC0 D94A A3F0 EFE2 1092"

 .. note:: It is important you type this out correctly.
 If you are not
-          copy-pasting this command, we recommend you double-check you have entered it correctly before pressing enter.
+          copy-pasting this command, double-check you have
+          entered it correctly before pressing enter.

 Again, when passing the full public key fingerprint to the ``--recv-key`` command, GPG